unlaunch/documentation/_docs/sdks/java-sdk.md

 In a nutshell, here is how this SDK works:

-1. You initialize the client using a [Server SDK key](sdk-keys).
-The SDK key identifies the environment within the project you have defined feature flags.
+1. You initialize the client using one of your project's [SDK keys](sdk-keys).
+The SDK key uniquely identifies the environment within the project you have defined feature flags.
-2. When you build the clients, it starts a background task to download all active feature flags and configuration data and store them in an in-memory cache.
+2. When you build the client, it starts a background task to download all active feature flags and configuration data and store them in an in-memory cache.
 This process can take some time depending on the size of the data.
 We'll discuss this process in detail later.
 3. You can wait for the initialization to complete using the [`awaitUntilReady`](https://javadoc.io/doc/io.unlaunch.sdk/unlaunch-java-sdk/latest/io/unlaunch/UnlaunchClient.html) method.
 You must pass a timeout value as an argument so it doesn't block your application forever.
 3. After the initialization is complete, you can evaluate feature flags using the public [`getVariation`](https://javadoc.io/doc/io.unlaunch.sdk/unlaunch-java-sdk/latest/io/unlaunch/UnlaunchClient.html) method.

-You initialize the client, you'll need your Server SDK key.
+So to initialize the client, you'll need an SDK key.
 SDK Keys are available on the **[Settings](https://app.unlaunch.io/settings)** page under **Projects** tab.
 Once you have it ready, you can initialize a new client as following:

 ```java
 UnlaunchClient ulClient = UnlaunchClient.create("INSERT_YOUR_SDK_KEY");